Building complex numbers

 )

-When mapping complex numbers, it is not necessary to extract the real and imaginary parts.
-When passing complex numbers to the functions scatter(z)
+When displaying complex numbers, it is not necessary to extract the real and imaginary parts.
+When passing complex numbers to functions scatter(z) or plot(z) their coordinates on the complex plane will be determined automatically, as we will see later.

-Roots of nth degree from one on the complex plane
+Roots of the nth degree from unity on the complex plane

-For a polynomial of the form , where , we can find the complex roots of according to the Moiré formula:
+For a polynomial of the form , where , complex roots can be found according to the Moivre formula:

 , where

-Let us define the function for calculating the roots:
+Let's define a function for calculating the roots:

 nthroots(n::Integer) = [ cospi(2k/n) + sinpi(2k/n)im for k = 0:n-1 ]

-Find the complex roots of a polynomial of degree n = 5
+Let's find the complex roots of a polynomial of degree n = 5:

 z = nthroots(5)